chazlarson/Plex-Meta-Manager-Wiki/config/libraries.md

 Within the [Configuration File](https://metamanager.wiki/en/develop/config/configuration.html) `libraries` determines the configurations that the user wants to apply to each of the Plex Libraries that they define.

-Each library is defined by the mapping name (i.e. `Movies` or `TV Shows`) which must exactly match the name of a library within the Plex Media Server, unless a different `library_name` is specified as can be seen with "TV Shows On Second Plex" in the below example.
-Attributes can be defined individually per library, or can be inhereted from the global value if it has been set.
+Attributes are used to instruct Plex Meta Manager what actions tao take, such as "exectute a metadata file" or "run the following library operations".
+These attributes can be defined individually per library, or can be inhereted from the global value if it has been set.
 If an attribute is defined at both the library and global level, then the library level attribute will take priority.

 The below example is an advanced version of the library mappings which highlights some attributes being set at the global level, and some being set at the library level: